hsaab/MDocs/README.md

 # Creating New Docs

-Upon logging in, the user has the ability to create new documents which persist in the MondoDB.
+Upon logging in, the user has the ability to create new documents which persist in MondoDB.
 Upon creating a document, we can edit the document, as well as add custom styling courtesy of [Draft.js](https://draftjs.org/).

 <img height=300 src="/screenshots/Welcome.png"/>
 <img height=300 src="/screenshots/Login.png"/>